walterfreeman/ast101/paper1.md

 * **The Islamic calendar**: Compare the Islamic calendar to the Jewish calendar.
 The Jewish calendar uses intercalation, but the Islamic calendar does not.
 What are the consequences of this?
 As inspiration, compare the (Gregorian) dates of
 Rosh Hashanah and Eid al-Fitr over the last decade.
 Relate the pattern you see to the fact that the Jewish year sometimes has an intercalary month, but the Islamic year does not.
 (You can find these tabulated online -- see <https://www.timeanddate.com/holidays/us/eid-al-fitr#obs> for Eid al-Fitr and <https://www.timeanddate.com/holidays/us/rosh-hashana#obs> for Rosh Hashanah.

+* **The ancient Egyptian calendar**: We think that the new year in the Egyptian calendar was related to the "heliacal rising" of the star Sirius.
+What does that mean?
+Is the Egyptian year the exact same length as the modern year?
+Consider carefully the effect of the "precession of the equinoxes", the fact that the tilt direction of the Earth's rotation changes slowly over thousands of years.

 * **Lord of the Rings**: What are these funny *Yule* and *Lithe* things?
 Why are they there, what function do they serve in the Hobbits' calendar (which is otherwise pretty normal), and why do they have those names?
 Why is Lithe sometimes extended?
 Tolkien wanted to write "a mythology for the British people", blending both their Christian and pagan heritage.
 If the Hobbits are the Britons of Middle-Earth, does this fit?
 Additionally, if you are familiar with these elements from the setting, you might address in addition or instead: how do you expect the Star of E&auml;rendil to move in the night sky?
 Do you expect the Undying Lands (Tol Eress&euml;a and Valinor) to experience days, nights, and seasons in the same